mintapi/mintapi/README.md

                             Retrieve transactions with extra information and
                             arguments
       --start-date [START_DATE]
-                            Earliest date for transactions to be retrieved from.
+                            Earliest date for which to retrieve transactions.
+                            Used with --extended-transactions.
+Format: mm/dd/yy
+      --end-date [END_DATE]
+                            Latest date for which to retrieve transactions.
                             Used with --extended-transactions.
 Format: mm/dd/yy
       --include-investment  Used with --extended-transactions
       --skip-duplicates     Used with --extended-transactions